AndyA/jsonpath-lifter/README.md

 ### set

-To add a value to the output document without having to match anything use `set`.
+Use `set` to add a value to the output document without having to match anything.

 ```javascript
 lift.add(